Teen brothers get into fight over Christmas presents, sister shot and killed, sheriff says

 PINELLAS COUNTY, Fla.
 (WFLA) — Two teenage brothers are facing charges after a family fight turned deadly on Christmas Eve in Largo, Florida, authorities said.

 Pinellas County Sheriff Bob Gualtieri said the 14-year-old and 15-year-old got into an argument while Christmas shopping with the family on Sunday.
-According to the sheriff, the 15-year-old was jealous over the number of gifts their mother was buying his brother.
+According to the sheriff, the 15-year-old was jealous of the number of gifts their mother bought his brother.

 After leaving the store, the brothers, their mother, their 23-year-old sister, and her 10-month-old and 6-year-old sons headed to their grandmother’s home so she could watch the children while the sister went to work, the sheriff said.